-- you’ve been in contact with a confirmed case of COVID-19 (not a close contact) and do not have symptoms
+- you’ve been in contact with someone who has COVID-19 and you do not have symptoms

 - you want to check if you have COVID-19 before attending a large event or visiting vulnerable people

-- if needed as part of a screening program by your school or your employer
+- needed as part of a screening program by your school or your employer

 - ACT — covid19.act.gov.au